Exit capacity to Distribution System Operators

 On 11 December 2018 ACM published the final NC TAR decision.
 This decision describes the new tariff structure and conditions applicable as of 1 January 2020.
 This also has consequences for DSO/LDC capacity product calculations and cost calculations.
 In the Excel file below (‘Factors and fractions DSO exit 2020 + calculation tool’) you can use a quick calculator to calculate the DSO exit costs and two other sheets explain the calculation method.

 As of 1 January 2020, the same reserve prices apply to all DSO exit points.
 This will enable us to optimise/simplify the booking and billing process.
 In order to minimise the number of contracts, from 2020 GTS is going to add up all DSO exit capacities for each shipper and record them on a new (virtual) DSO exit point: the Virtual Point for distribution Companies (VPC).

-Due to the discontinuation of the backhaul service, the current service on the VPI will be amended from 1 January 2020.
-Shippers will need to book sufficient entry capacity on the VPC for gas that is fed into the GTS network from a distribution network.
+Due to the discontinuation of the backhaul service, the service on the VPI is amended from 1 January 2020.
+Shippers need to book sufficient entry capacity on the VPC for gas that is fed into the GTS network from a distribution network.
 They can do so by filling in the ‘Request for entry and/or exit capacity’ form and sending it to our Customer Desk.

-What will change at GTS following the purchase of network losses in distribution networks by distribution network operators?
+What has changed at GTS following the purchase of network losses in distribution networks by distribution network operators?

 Still any questions left?